ramondur/Native-Fold-Delay/README.md

 ### Output

 The script produces a single CSV file, folddelay.csv, written to the current working directory.
-Each row represents a predicted residue–residue contact used in the Native Fold Delay calculation.
+Each row represents a predicted residue-residue contact used in the Native Fold Delay calculation.
 The output contains the following columns:

 - **Index_1:** Index of the N-terminal residue involved in the contact